AdrienBlassiau/wingspan-stats/README.md

 # wingspan-stats
 *A tool for Wingspan enthusiasts.
-It plot your games scores with a lot of useful informations.*
+It plots your games scores with a lot of useful informations.*

 ## Presentation
 The tool is made to be really *user-friendly*.
-Two steps :
+How does it work ?
-- **First**, write all your score on the **scores.csv** file which is inside the input older,
+- **First**, write all your score on a **scores.csv** file,
-- **Then**, create a beautiful resume of all you games by running the wingspan-stats script.

-The output will look like this :
+- **Then**, create a beautiful resume of all you games by running the script !
+It looks like this :

 ![Alt text](./data/img/example.png?raw=true "Title")

-## Q&A section
+## Q&A for package users

 ### How to write your score ?
 Its really simple !
 Open the scores.csv (inside the input folder) in your favorite csv editor (EXCEL, LibreOffice Calc, ...) and then write all your score.
 It works like this :
-- **number** : is the number of the game,
+- **index** : is the index of the game,
-- **player_name** : is the name of the player involve in the "number" game,
+- **player_name** : is the name of the player involve in the current game,
-- **birds** : is the number of birds points of "player_name" involve in the "number" game,
+- **birds** : is the number of birds points of the current player involve in the current game,
-- **bonus_cards** : is the number of bonus cards points of "player_name" involve in the "number" game,
+- **bonus_cards** : is the number of bonus cards points of the current player involve in the current game,
-- **end_of_round_goals** : is the number of end of round goals points of "player_name" involve in the "number" game,
+- **end_of_round_goals** : is the number of end of round goals points of the current player involve in the current game,
-- **eggs** : is the number of eggs points of "player_name" involve in the "number" game,
+- **eggs** : is the number of eggs points of the current player involve in the current game,
-- **food_on_cards** : is the number of food on cards points of "player_name" involve in the "number" game,
+- **food_on_cards** : is the number of food on cards points of the current player involve in the current game,
-- **tucked_cards** : is the number of tucked cards points of "player_name" involve in the "number" game,
+- **tucked_cards** : is the number of tucked cards points of the current player involve in the current game,
-- **nectars** : is the number of nectars points of "player_name" involve in the "number" game,
+- **nectars** : is the number of nectars points of the current player involve in the current game,
 - **game_type** : is the type of the game (put 0 or 1 here, this feature is not used for the moment ....).

 An example with three games with player A, B and C is given on player.csv file inside the archive.

 ### How to run the script that draw my results ?
 Easy.
 Double click on wingspan-stats.exe (or wingspan-stats if you are on linux) ... and enjoy your performance.

 ### Can I customize the graph ?
 Yes you can ;) It's inside the wingspan.stats.ini file.
 For the moment, you can :